A residential area spread out in the inland of Katase Beaches, but there

 [片瀬江ノ島駅] of Odakyu Line that located in near Katase Nishihama Beach.

-This biggest station in the area is well-known for its interesting red-colored
+This biggest station in the area was well-known for its interesting red-colored

 shrine style building.
 That is said that imitated a shrine or Ryugujo palace